mohamadalmell/IDO/README.md

 - The Login functionality is still not implemented correctly, it's functional, but in the frontend.
 - The user logo is still a placeholder and not a dynamic one yet, but the backend holds files and photos.
 - The application uses simple SQlite built in data, as for make it easy to try, also it can be implemented with other SQL databases.
 -Some of the features are not implemented due to the timescale.
+-The email of the admin is "mohamadalmell@gmail.com" and the password is "123456".